Cross Seminary Course Fall 2022

 Apply

-The Seminary Leadership Project has trained over 850 rabbinical, cantorial, and Jewish education students, helping them learn how to unite their communities around a common mission, develop leaders who can lead with them, not over or under them, and act collectively to realize their mission, both bringing new vitality to the Jewish community and acting for social change that reflects Jewish values.
+The Seminary Leadership Project has trained over 1000 rabbinical, cantorial, and Jewish education students, helping them learn how to unite their communities around a common vision, develop leaders who can lead with them, not over or under them, and act collectively to realize their mission, both bringing new vitality to the Jewish community and working for social change that reflects Jewish values.

 Man with kippah talking with peer at a long table.